Why GSR 982?

 - Collaborate and support peers as part of an interdisciplinary learning experience across disciplinary fields

-- Use the teaching portfolio as a reflective tool to refine and assess their teaching style and approach
+- Use the inquiry-based teaching portfolio as a reflective tool to refine and assess their teaching style and approach

 GSR 982 is a non-credit (Pass/Fail) course.
 If students successfully complete the course based on the following requirements, they receive a certificate and note on their transcript indicating a “Pass” in the course.
 If a Fellowship is terminated or revoked for any reason students must drop the course according to the University’s official processes, dates, and deadlines, or else their transcript will indicate a “Fail.”